mdellabitta/singularity/docs/en/data-preparation/get-started.md

 ### 2a.
 Add a local file system

-The most command storage system is the local file system.
+The most common storage system is the local file system.
 To add a folder as a source storage to singularity:

 ```sh
 singularity storage create local --name "my-source" --path "/mnt/dataset/folder"